-Researchers don't know exactly what causes sarcoidosis.
-Some think it's due to an overactive immune system that responds too strongly to an invading organism.
-Other researchers think sarcoidosis may be inherited, caused by an infection, or caused by allergens that are breathed in or toxins found in the environment.
+Researchers do not know exactly what causes sarcoidosis.
+Some think it is due to an overactive immune system that responds too strongly to an invading organism.
+Other researchers think sarcoidosis may be:

-Anyone can get sarcoidosis, although it's more common among the following:
+Anyone can get sarcoidosis, although it is more common among the following: